Session replay — what it is and how to enable it

 Updated May 22, 2026

-Session replay is one of the most powerful signals in a Yaplet bug report.
-Instead of reading a description of what happened, you watch it — every click, scroll, and DOM change, reconstructed as a seamless replay.
+Session replay is one of the most useful signals in a Yaplet bug report.
+Instead of reading a description of what happened, you watch it — clicks, scrolling and page changes, reconstructed as a replay.
 This article explains what it captures, how the privacy model works, and how to turn it on.

 What session replay captures